April 27, 2023

-For FHA single-family forward mortgages, the rules for the Up Front Mortgage Insurance Premium are found on HUD 4000.1 on page 155.
-It begins with the explanation of both UFMIP and MIP:
+For FHA Single-Family mortgages, the rules for the Up Front Mortgage Insurance Premium are found in HUD 4000.1, starting with the explanation of both UFMIP and MIP:

 “FHA collects a one-time Upfront Mortgage Insurance Premium (UFMIP) and an annual insurance premium, also referred to as the periodic or monthly MIP, which is collected in monthly installments.”

-Some borrowers have questions about whether or not you can finance the UFMIP and how doing so might affect the amount of the mortgage loan.
+Some borrowers wonder if you can finance the UFMIP and how doing so might affect the amount of the mortgage loan.
 The good news is you can finance the upfront premium, but you cannot make a partial payment and finance the rest.

 “Most FHA mortgage insurance programs require the payment of UFMIP, which may be financed into the Mortgage.
 The UFMIP is not considered when calculating the area-based Nationwide Mortgage Limits and LTV limits.”

 The UFMIP must either be included in the mortgage loan in its entirety or paid in its entirety in cash.
 How is the UFMIP determined?

 “The UFMIP charged for all amortization terms is 175 basis points (bps), unless otherwise stated in the applicable Programs and Products or in the MIP chart.”

 What exactly ARE basis points?
 An article at TheStreet.com notes:

 “A basis point is a hundredth of a percentage point, or 0.01%”.
 The article uses bond yields to explain how basis points work.